(Disclosure: Some of the links below may be affiliate links)

 4. Many FIRE people are too judgemental

-A big problem in the community is judgemental comments.
-Several people have become highly judgemental of other people’s spending.
+A big problem in the FIRE community is judgemental comments.
+Unfortunately, several people have become highly judgemental of other people’s spending.

-Every person is different, and every journey to Financial Independence will be different as well.
+Every person is different, and every journey to Financial Independence will also be different.
 There is no single road to freedom.
 There are many of them!
 People should respect these differences.
 And people should not be afraid to spend some money!

-The current bull market has been going for ten years now.
-And during these years a lot of people retired early.
+Before COVID-19, the bull market was going for more than ten years.
+And during these years, a lot of people retired early.
 And a lot of people claim very high returns!

 These returns make a lot of people motivated to pursue FIRE because they see it as very simple!
-But they ignore the fact that a lot of people who retired recently never invested through a recession!
+But they ignore the fact that many people who retired recently never invested through a recession!

-I think people should be aware that a lot of recent early retirees have also been fortunate!
+People should be aware that many recent early retirees have also been fortunate!
 And people should plan to be ready for the next stock market crash.

-When you are ready to retire, you should try to make sure you are ready.
+When you are ready to retire, you should ensure you are ready.
 If you are in a 10-year bull market, you may want to work one more year to save an extra buffer that could help you.
 It is essential to try to limit risks with things we do not have control over.

 6. People ignore sequences of returns risks

-Many people would believe that if you lose 5% of your net worth one year and make 5% returns the next one, you are back where you started.
+Many people would believe that if you lose 5% of your net worth one year and make 5% returns the next, you are back where you started.
 But this is not correct.
 Your net worth would be worth 99.75% of its original value.

-And it gets even worth for large numbers.
-If you lose 10% in one year and the next year brings you 10% returns, you are only at 99% of your initial value.
+And it gets even worse with large numbers.
+For example, if you lose 10% in one year and the following year brings you 10% returns, you are only at 99% of your initial value.

-It is because the returns on the second year are not on 100% of the sum, but on the reduced amount on which you lost money.
+The returns in the second year are not on 100% of the sum, but on the reduced amount on which you lost money.
 After the first year, if you have 95%, you will earn 5% of 95%, not 5% or 100%.
-This is very important to realize.
+This fact is fundamental to realize.

 Example 1: Starting withdrawing in a downturn

-Let’s take a strong example.
-For three years in a row, your portfolio loses 10% of its value.
-After this, it is recovering for 10% per year.
+We can take a strong example.
+For three years, your portfolio loses 10% of its value.
+After this, it is recovering by 10% per year.
 You are withdrawing 4% of it for your expenses.
-This is 40’000 dollars per year in expenditures.
-Let’s ignore inflation for this example.
-Let’s say you have one million.
+This amount is 40’000 dollars per year in expenditures.
+We ignore inflation for this example.
+We also assume you have one million.
 Here is how it would evolve:

 I am sure you are surprised by this result!
 After six years, you have lost about 30% of your portfolio.